BartSte/nvim-project-marks/README.md

 - After jumping to a mark, jump to the last cursor position in that file.

 That's it, nothing more.

+Well, some extra features are added later that are nice, but not essential.

 # Installation